by Kristen Minogue

 It was John Sellman’s son, William, who built the Homestead House.
 In 1729 he and his wife, Ann, moved to a 360-acre plantation then known as “Shaw’s Folly.”
 William reportedly had the house constructed in 1735, where it still stands today.
 The family weathered two major wars inside its walls.
 General Jonathan Sellman (then a captain) fought with the Continental Army at Valley Forge during the harsh winter of 1777-78.
 His younger brother, Dr. John Sellman, served as a gunner’s mate in the 1st Maryland Artillery.

-By the time the civil War erupted, the family had scattered across the country.
+By the time the Civil War erupted, the family had scattered across the country.
 The Ohio Sellmans fought under the Union flag, while Maryland Sellmans tended to side with the Confederacy.
 But the abolishment of slavery did not drastically alter life on the Sellman plantation.
-The slaves were free, but many remained as hired help, according to descendant Richard Donavin, who remembers stories his grandmother told.
+Formerly enslaved laborers were free, but many remained as hired help, according to descendant Richard Donavin, who remembers stories his grandmother told.
 This could be partly because Maryland wasn’t in the deep South.

 “The farther north you went, the closer you were to the abolition line,” Donavin said.
-The uneasiness of having abolitionist neighbors sometimes mean slightly better conditions for slaves, even before emancipation.
+The uneasiness of having abolitionist neighbors sometimes meant slightly better conditions for those enslaved, even before emancipation.
 Donavin’s grandmother, Ellen Parran Sellman, belonged to the last generation of Sellmans that lived in the Homestead House.
 After 1915 the family sold it, and it passed to the enthusiastic tree collector Yvone Kirkpatrick-Howat.

 However, like most historical tales, there are gaps in the telling.
 One of the biggest mysteries—for Gibb at least—is its real age.
 The house has three sections, all built in different centuries: a passive-solar wing added in 1979, a Greek-revival style wing built in 1841 and, directly between them, a brick section enclosing what was once the central kitchen.
 One of the bricks has the year 1735 etched onto it.
 But Gibb doubts this is valid.
 While craftsman of the period often signed their work, they usually did it in more out-of-the-way places.
 A crude carving right by the doorway could have come from anyone, at any time.